Phil-Catanzaro/WeatherApp/README.md

 # WeatherApp

-Basic weather app where I plan to utilize Python, JSON, and Swift to display the weather on an IOS app.
+Deployment 1: Basic weather app where I plan to utilize Python, Flask, and GoogleCloud to create an online weather application.

+Deployment 2: Using Swift to create similar weather tool as an IOS app.